Donor Screening Process

 A comprehensive independent psychological interview is essential.
 An experienced psychologist that considers many aspects of the donor’s mental health has personally screened each of our donors.
 The psychologist’s main goal is to make sure that the donor is reliable individual who may be counted upon to fulfill all of her responsibilities during the course the cycle.
 It is important, to minimize the chance that she will have regrets or psychological problems as a result of her participation.
 Additionally, we strive to exclude the presence of major psychiatric diseases such as chronic depression, schizophrenia, or manic-depressive disorder that could be inherited by the child.
 We also want to rule out the presence of a past history of childhood or spousal abuse or other problems, which might adversely affect the donor’s ability to participate.

 Each donor is screened by a board certified genetic counselor.
-Each couple receives a copy of the genetic report on their donor.
-The report includes the genetic make-up of the donor in order to minimize the chances of birth defects or serious inherited diseases.
+Each couple receives a copy of the genetic report on their donor that includes the genetic make-up of the donor in order to minimize the chances of birth defects or serious inherited diseases.
 Recommended testing will be listed on the report.
 A three-generation pedigree will evaluate the donor’s family history for genetic risks.

 Why Choose Us?